lostyawolfer/lostyas_tag/README.md

 ![logo alpha](logo_alpha.png)
-# ⚠️⚠️⚠️ THE GAME IS IN AN UNPLAYABLE STATE
-as of 6 dec 2024 i ONLY STARTED porting everything and THERE IS (almost) NO CODE AT ALL. if you download right now you will just have a WORLD TO BUILD IN.
 ### minecraft: 1.21.3 // core: papermc 1.21.3 #80 // java 21
 a minigame about chasing people around. this is an early alpha, most of the stuff requires admin interaction to happen